wymillerlinux/DeskHubSharpRevised/README.md

 If you want to build for production for Windows, run:

 `dotnet publish DeskHubSharpRevised/DeskHubSharpRevised.csproj --configuration Release --framework net6.0 --output publish --self-contained True --runtime win-x64 --verbosity Normal /property:PublishTrimmed=True /property:PublishSingleFile=True /property:IncludeNativeLibrariesForSelfExtract=True /property:DebugType=None /property:DebugSymbols=False`

+These tasks are supposed to be replaced with Cake in the near future.

 ## Documentation